 Kenya offers some of Africa’s premier accommodation options within the cities of Nairobi and Mombasa, but also in some more remote areas.
 You can easily day-trip from your hotel for some thoroughly enjoyable, though less immersive, experiences.
 Kenya has a highly respected culinary reputation and you will not be disappointed.
 Fine dining can be found in many of the more populous areas, while camps and lodges boast exceptionally talented chefs to cater to any palate, with Western dishes, world cuisine and local specialities all on offer.
 Kenya is one of the most tourist-appropriate destinations in Africa and as such is well equipped for visitors throughout every aspect of your journey.

-Visas are not required for most visitors, but inoculations may be recommended.
+Visas are required for visitors and inoculations are recommended.
 We suggest you contact your travel designer or a travel medicine specialist for advice.

 Swahili is the national language of Kenya and you may well recognize some now-famous phrases, such as the Lion King song ‘Hakuna Matata’, which really does mean ‘no worries’ (or more directly translated, ‘no troubles’).
 That said, English is widely spoken.
 If you plan to shop at any markets, a few courteous words of Swahili (such as jambo ndugu rafiki, or ‘hello good friend’) will save you a few shillings – the national currency.